fsprojects/Avalonia.FuncUI/docs/view-basics/how-to-create-bindings.md

 # How to create bindings

-Creating bindings for avalonia controls is fairly easy.
+Creating bindings for Avalonia controls is fairly easy.
 You just need to know a little bit about the source of the control and its public properties/events.

 You can create bindings for any public styled/direct properties for example the `IsPressed` [Property of Button.cs](https://github.com/AvaloniaUI/Avalonia/blob/master/src/Avalonia.Controls/Button.cs#L78)